phetsims/models-of-the-hydrogen-atom/doc/implementation-notes.md

 The zoomed-in box displays a magnified view of the hydrogen atom.
 All model-view transform operations take place in this box.
 The origin is at the center of the box.
 The model uses a right-handed coordinate system: +x right, +y up, +angle counterclockwise.
 The view (scenery) uses a left-handed coordinate system: +x right, +y down, +angle clockwise.
+A `ModelViewTransform2` instance is used to transform between model and view coordinate systems.
 See `modelViewTransform` in ZoomedInBoxNode.ts for details.

 For the Schrodinger model, +x is to the right, +z is up, and +y is perpendicular to the screen.
+The view is flattened to 2D, with ZoomedInBoxNode's `modelViewTransform` handling the transform.

 ### Query Parameters